Is NotebookLM Free? Free vs Plus vs Pro Pricing (2026)

 - DEVONthink (database access with deep linking)

-- Slack (channel history and thread import on Pro+)
+- Slack (channel history and thread import)

 - Zoom (recording import with automatic transcription)